jose13579/jose13579.github.io/content/home/experience.md

     date_end: '2020-03-31'
     description: |2-
         Responsibilities include:
-        * Implemented post-processing algorithms to solve problems related to text localization methods using Tesseract OCR, improving the accuracy by 4%.
+        * Implemented post-processing algorithms to solve problems related to text localization methods using Tesseract OCR, improving the accuracy by 4% in comparison with state-of-the-art methods.
         * Developed and evaluated new algorithms for multilingual text localization and recognition in images on devices with low computational cost.

   - title: Researcher
     company: Unicamp